 For the journalism component, team members will be paired up with a community leader across the region and write 1-3 feature length articles for major media outlets.
 In celebration the 40th anniversary of the Environmental Justice Movement, stories will highlight the work of environmental justice groups and leaders in the American South, including a short series of narrative-driven articles, each focused on a significant effort or issue from a different region or community.
 The efforts featured can be recent, historic or ongoing.
 Students will be paired and placed in their groups in the Spring semester.
 To participate in the journalism component, students must fill out this Google Form by February 9th.

 For the podcast component, in connection with Catherine Coleman Flowers and the White House Environmental Justice Advisory Council (WHEJAC) and in partnership with the student podcast Operation Climate, team members will produce a podcast series spotlighting environmental justice advocates and leaders.
 This project, also in celebration of the 40th anniversary of the Environmental Justice Movement, asks prominent leaders to share their life stories, motivations and experience in the movement as a reflection on the movement's evolution.
 Interviewees will include members of the WHEJAC, attendees of the First National People of Color Environmental Leadership Summit, and other youth climate justice activists and seasoned EJ advocates.
-This podcast is currently underway.
-If you would like to join this semester (Spring 2022), please contact Cameron Oglesby.

 Please note: The primary focus of this project is the oral history collection and website.
 Students working on the journalism and podcast components can count that work toward their team outputs but all team members will prioritize the oral history collection.